john

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.

-Technologies such as dynamic weather and adaptive difficulty make sandboxes feel reactive and alive.
-Meanwhile, modding communities and player-created worlds encourage experiences that learn from player behavior.
+Technologies such as tactile haptics and real-time ray tracing make sandboxes feel reactive and alive.
+Meanwhile, low-latency streaming and eye-tracking encourage experiences that learn from player behavior.

 For AR players, input latency is critical; edge nodes and streaming pipelines are closing the gap for competitive scenes.
 Accessibility settings—remappable inputs, scalable UI, and audio cues—help broaden participation.